gudtech/retailops-sdk/README.md

 The SDK includes

- * Example ASP.NET web server with all callbacks implemented
+ * Example ASP.NET web server with samples of all callbacks implemented
  * Verify Service command line tool for exercising callbacks

 All parts of the SDK package are available for Windows, Linux, and OSX.
 Each release includes specific instructions for your platform.